 Content Verification Program

-If you don’t need to search for and request the removal of numerous videos on an ongoing basis, you should use the copyright takedown webform.
+If you don’t need to search and remove many videos on an ongoing basis, the copyright takedown webform is the best option.

 Learn more about the Content Verification Program.